 - Students must contact the College each day they are absent before their first lesson.

-- Late slips – All classes at Ashbourne start on the hour.
+- Late slip cards – All classes at Ashbourne start on the hour.
 Please keep in mind that even if students are 1 minute late, they are still late and the teachers will log them as late on the attendance database.
-Ashbourne introduced the late slip system from an administrational point of view to ensure classes are not continuously interrupted.
-Therefore, if a tutor has completed the register before students arrive, then they will be asked to go to reception to collect a late slip.
-If students arrive more than 5 minutes late they should automatically go to reception to collect a late slip.
+Ashbourne introduced the late slip card system from an administrational point of view to ensure classes are not continuously interrupted.
+Therefore, if a tutor has completed the register before students arrive, then they will be asked to go to reception to collect a late slip card.
+If students arrive more than 5 minutes late they should automatically go to reception to collect a late slip card.

 - Ashbourne encourages students to arrive 15 minutes prior to the start of their first class.